 Toll Free 888-252-0803

-Having working smoke detectors in your home and an escape plan with two ways out greatly increases your chances of surviving a fire.
-The Fire Prevention Bureau’s S.A.F.E.
-(Smoke Alarms For Everyone) Program helps to provide smoke detectors to those who otherwise can’t afford them.
+Having working smoke alarms in your home and an escape plan with two ways out greatly increases your chances of surviving a fire.
+Learn how to create a fire escape plan here.

 Division of State Fire Marshal